airbnb/streamalert/docs/source/lookup-tables.rst

     ...
   }

-But suppose you want an IP address instead.
-You can use LookupTables to retrieve realtime information about the DHCP or DNS information about that hostname, even if the IP address is not available in the original telemetry.
+But suppose the rules logic requires an IP address instead.
+LookupTables can be used to retrieve realtime information about the DHCP or DNS information about that hostname, even if the IP address is not available in the original telemetry.

 .. code-block:: python